SOAR-Lab/agent-traj-visualization/README.md

 Then:

-1. pick a task from the sidebar
+1. use `Labeling` to upload or paste a raw trajectory, label actions first, then label relationships
-2. start in `Detailed` mode
+2. send the labeled run to `Overview`, or open an existing run from `Overview`
-3. click a node to inspect its text and attached relations
+3. open `Analysis`, which starts in `Iteration` mode by default
-4. switch to `Iteration` mode to see the compressed phase-level trajectory
+4. switch to `Detailed` mode when you need the full `Thought -> Action -> Result` step graph

 ## Current Status